cothi/cothi.github.io/career.md

    [ref](https://soomgo.com/profile/users/5006849?from=my_info_preview) - 4 cases

-- blockChain node validator run
+- blockchain validator

-  2022.04.01 ~
+  2022.01 ~

-> i hope that what i do helps the world, and it is even better if it follows monetization.
+> hope that what i do helps the world, and it is even better if it follows monetization.